-Roactemal is currently licensed in Europe for use in combination with MTX, to treat adult patients with moderate to severe RA who responded inadequately to, or who were intolerant to, previous therapy with one or more disease-modifying anti-rheumatic drugs (DMARDs) or tumour necrosis factor antagonists (anti-TNFs).
-In these patients, Roactemal Roactemal given as monotherapy in cases of intolerance to MTX, or where continued treatment with MTX is inappropriate.
-He has patients treated with current biologic therapy, up to 40% do not have a satisfactory outcome and at present have few treatment alternatives.
-Herefore there is a significant unmet need for effective treatment options for patients whose quality of life continues to be impacted by this serious disease.
+RoACTEMRA is currently licenced in Europe for use in combination with MTX, to treat adult patients with moderate to severe RA who responded inadequately to, or who were intolerant to, previous therapy with one or more disease-modifying anti-rheumatic drugs (DMARDs) or tumour necrosis factor antagonists (anti-TNFs).
+In these patients, RoACTEMRA can be given as monotherapy in cases of intolerance to MTX, or where continued treatment with MTX is inappropriate.

-ACTEMRA was filed in the US in March 2010 for the prevention of structural joint damage and to improve physical function in adults with moderately to severely active RA.
+RoACTEMRA (ACTEMRA as it is known in the US) was filed in the US in March 2010 for the prevention of structural joint damage and to improve physical function in adults with moderately to severely active RA.
 This filing followed ACTEMRA's approval by the FDA in January 2010 as the first humanized interleukin-6 (IL-6) receptor-inhibiting monoclonal antibody to treat adult patients with moderately to severely active RA who have had an inadequate response to one or more tumor necrosis factor (TNF) antagonist therapies.

-About the LITHE (TociLlzumab Safety and THE Prevention of Structural Joint Damage) study
+About the LITHE (TociLIzumab Safety and THE Prevention of Structural Joint Damage) study